Frequently Asked Questions

 - Please call our office at 434-295-4058 or come by our office at 207 Ridge Street in Charlottesville.
 We serve the City of Charlottesville, Albemarle County, and the counties of Buckingham, Fluvanna, Greene, and Nelson.

 2. Do you have any programs for kids during the year?
 Yes.
 We are going FIVE TO EIGHT, 5-8 PM with Youth Night on Tuesdays and music instruction on Thursdays during the school year.
 The students, any age, start with supper at 5 pm (doing homework, theory lessons or brass instrument warm ups while waiting for all to arrive), then break into groups for badges on Tuesdays, brass band rehearsal, timbrels, and vocal rehearsals on Thursdays until 8 PM.
-See OUR EVENTS for activities.
-See our FORMS page for the application.
+See OUR EVENTS for activities and dates.
+See http://virginiasalvationarmy.org/charlottesvilleva/forms for the permission/waiver form.

 3. SIGN UP FOR 2017 ANGEL TREE will take place at The Salvation Army, 207 Ridge Street, starting Friday, October 6, Monday, October 9, and Tuesday, October 10, 2017, from 9 a.m. to noon and 1-4 pm.